Orient Express

-Train Eclair de luxe (the "test" train)
+Train Eclair de lux (the "test" train)

 In 1882, Georges Nagelmackers, a Belgian banker's son, invited guests to a railway trip of 2000 km on his Train Eclair de luxe ("lightning luxury train").
 The train left Paris Gare de l'Est on Tuesday, 10 October 1882, just after 18:30 and arrived in Vienna the next day at 23:20.
 The return trip left Vienna on Friday, 13 October at 16:40 and, as planned, re-entered the Gare de Strasbourg at 20:00 on Saturday 14 October.

 Georges Nagelmackers was the founder of Compagnie Internationale des Wagons-Lits (CIWL), which expanded its luxury trains, travel agencies and hotels all over Europe, Asia, and North Africa.
 Its most famous train remains the Orient Express.